How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 Step 1: Registration preparation

-The first and foremost step in registering a company is deciding on the basic requirements, which include choosing a business structure that works for your firm, naming the company, selecting and appointing qualified officials, and finalizing registration and capital needs.
+The first and foremost step in registering a company is deciding on the basic requirements, which include choosing a business structure that works for your firm, naming the company, selecting and appointing qualified officials, and finalising registration and capital needs.

 The steps below will guide you through the preparation steps for registering a company.